 How do I start?

-If you have completed at least 1 semester of study and are currently enrolled in a USC eligible program, you can apply for the Work Experience Scheme.
+If you will have completed at least 1 semester of study by the time of the placement and are currently enrolled in a UniSC eligible program, you can apply for the Work Experience Scheme.

 Download the WES Student Guide (PDF 1.34MB) which guides you through the process of setting up your placement.